DarrenChanYuHao/cloudsineAI_assessment_backend/README.md

 2. I used Certbot and Let's Encrypt for the SSL certificate.
 3. Once that is done, it should automatically update the Nginx conf. file, if not, you can manually upadte it back.

+P.S.S Note that CORS is enabled and thus you will need to amend the origins allowed in the main.py file.

 Thank you!